 Once again, it’s that quadrennial quirk of the calendar, Leap Day.
 Today in comic book-dom is also traditionally Superman’s birthday!
 (Not long after his pal Batman’s birthday…)

-Clark Kent, meanwhile, celebrated his “birthday” in older comics on June 18, the day the Kents found his rocket.
+The February 29 date was first given in the letter column of “World’s Finest Comics” #164 (February 1967).
+Specifically, the Leap Day birth date was said to be the date on the Kryptonian year that corresponded to February 29.
+As for his alter-ego, “World’s Finest Comics” #235 (January 1976) said Clark Kent celebrated his “birthday” on June 18, the day the Kents found his rocket.
 The June 18 date fits with the real-world June 1938 release of “Action Comics” #1, Superman’s first appearance.
 June 18 is also the birthday of Bud Collyer, Superman’s long-time radio voice.

-Comics being, well, comics (and thus inconsistent), other birthdates have been offered over the years.
-1950’s “Action Comics” #149 is cited by some as an October date.
-However, that’s based on the issue’s cover publication date; Superman’s birthdate was never stated in-story.
-Meanwhile, a 2009 Geoff Johns-written story showed Clark’s birthday being celebrated in December.
+Comics being, well, comics (and thus inconsistent), other birth dates for Clark have also been offered over the years.
+“Action Comics” #149 (October 1950) is cited by some as an October date.
+However, that’s based on the issue’s cover publication date, not the actual comic’s stories.
+Meanwhile, the “Superman: Secret Origin” 2009-2010 miniseries showed December 1 as Clark’s birth date.

 - Pete Ross: January 21

 - Perry White: March 12